lucascvidal/tax-automation/README.md

 The scripts parse a PDF document, get the taxes and revenue information, prepare it and input that into the government system.

-The document to be parse is a statement from Charles Schwab broker.
+The document to be parsed is a statement from Charles Schwab broker.
 At this moment, I have no intent on parsing any other broker statements.

 ## Development environment